yungyuc/nsdhw_20sp/hw2/README.rst

 not the sole standard for grading.
 The grader may only use it as reference and has the right to modify the final score according to the student's implementation.
-But the script can help you understand what to do for the homework assignment.
+But the script can help you understand what to do for the homework assignment (see the "`GRADING NOTE`" in it).
 Ask the grader or the instructor if you have any questions.

 Question 1
 ==========